echoCTF/echoCTF.RED/docs/Sysconfig-Keys.md

 * `player_request_delete_allow`: Whether or not to allow players to request deletion of their own account
 * `module_smartcity_disabled`: Whether or not the smartcity module is disabled (hides the menu from backend)
 * `module_speedprogramming_enabled`: Whether or not the Speed Programming module is enabled (hides the menu from backend also)
+* `stream_player_target_help`: Whether or not to produce stream entries for players who activate writeups on a target.
 * `log_failed_claims`: Log failed claim attempts?
 * `team_encrypted_claims_allowed`: Should we allow claims of flags across teams?